skeeto/skeeto.github.com/_posts/2022-10-05-waitgroup-in-32-bits.markdown

 ```

 The `INT_MAX` means "wake as many as possible."
 The other common value is
 1 for waking a single waiter.
-Also, since these system calls can't
+Also, these system calls can't meaningfully
-meaningfully fail, so there's no need to check the return value.
-If `wait`
+fail, so there's no need to check the return value.
+If `wait` wakes up
-wakes up early (e.g. `EINTR`), it's going to check the counter again
+early (e.g. `EINTR`), it's going to check the counter again anyway.
+In
-anyway.
-In fact, if your kernel is more than 20 years old, predating
+fact, if your kernel is more than 20 years old, predating futexes, and
-futexes, and returns `ENOSYS` ("Function not implemented"), it will
+returns `ENOSYS` ("Function not implemented"), it will *still* work
-*still* work correctly, though it will be incredibly inefficient.
+correctly, though it will be incredibly inefficient.

 ### Four elements: Windows